acidjazz/objectus/readme.md

 objectus
 ========

-A Node module that compiles a multiple directory tree of JSON and YML files into one object
+A Node module that compiles an infinite tree of JSON and YML files into one object

+> **Note:** Still in early development

 ### Why?